Non-loose torus knots: Introduction

+We also give some qualitative properties of non-loose torus knots with $\tor >0$.
+One notable fact about these knots is that $\tor$ is always finite.
+This is not true for general Legendrian knots.
+For example, any loose Legendrian knot has $\tor = \infty$, meaning that its complement can contain arbitrarily large amounts of convex torsion.
+It is an open problem whether there exist non-loose knots with $\tor = \infty$.
+See \cite[Problem~3.42]{K3:problems}.

-\begin{theorem} Let $L$ be a non-loose Legendrian $(p,q)$--torus knot with $\tor(L) > 0$.
-Then \begin{enumerate} \item $\tor(L)$ is finite and well-defined, \item there exists a unique Legendrian knot $L'$ with $\tb(L') = pq$ and $\tor(L')=0$ such that the complement of $L$ is obtained by attaching a convex Giroux torsion layer in the complement of $L'$. \end{enumerate} \end{theorem}
+\begin{theorem} Let $L$ be a non-loose Legendrian $(p,q)$-torus knot with $\tor(L) > 0$.
+Then \begin{enumerate} \item $\tor(L)$ is finite, \item by performing an $n$-fold convex Lutz twist (see Section~\ref{lutzsection}) along the boundary of the standard neighborhood of $L$ with an appropriate sign, we obtain a new non-loose Legendrian $L'$ with the same classical invariants as $L$ and $\tor(L')=\tor(L)+n$, and \item there exists a unique Legendrian knot $L_0$ with $\tb(L_0) = pq$ and $\tor(L_0)=0$ such that the complement of $L$ is obtained by attaching a convex torsion layer in the complement of $L_0$. \end{enumerate} \end{theorem}